AyanKhanngr/yunikomba/README.md

 #### `GET /about`

-Provides a list of Yunicomba's available endpoints.
+Provides a list of Yunikomba's available endpoints.
 Alternatively, you can submit a `GET` request to `/`.

 ### `/convert/units`